The Rabbit Hole

 The Theory

 Technique and physicality matter, of course they do.
 But they're coachable.
 A player's touch can improve.
 Their speed can be developed.
 Their positioning can be refined.
+All through good coaching.

 What I've Tested

-But every time I'm ready to walk away, I see something that pulls me back in.
+And yet, every time I'm ready to walk away, I see something that pulls me back in.
 Something that makes me think I'm right.
 So I keep going.
 I keep digging.
 I keep building.

 Where This Is Going